-The literacy and numeracy catch-up premium gives state-funded schools, including special schools and alternative provision settings, additional funding to support year 7 students who did not achieve the expected standard in reading or maths at the end of key stage 2 (KS2).
-The expectated standard in this area is considered to be '100' in the respective National Curriculum Tests.
+Prior to 2020, the literacy and numeracy catch-up premium gave state-funded schools additional funding to support year 7 students who did not achieve the expected standard in reading or maths at the end of key stage 2 (KS2).
+The expected standard in this area is '100' in the respective National Curriculum Tests.

-The premium is allocated to schools and it is for schools to decide how it is spent since they are best placed to assess what additional provision should be made for individual students in their care.
-This school uses the funding to support the needs of the identified students by providing specific interventions and support in classrooms.
-Impact of the chosen intervention programmes is measured from begninng to end and reported to parents and families.
+This school used the funding to support the needs of the identified students by providing specific interventions and support in classrooms.
+Impact of the chosen intervention programmes was measured from beginning to end and reported to parents and families.